 Safflower oil is high in linoleic acid, which can improve the texture of skin.

 A natural exfoliant which is also antioxidant, willow bark offers a range of skincare benefits.
 It’s anti-ageing and can help oily skin and the look of wrinkles.

 Infamous for its blemish control properties, witch hazel provides astringency helping to keep acne and spots in check.

 Considered an anti-ageing secret in Japan, rice bran oil contains squalane – thought to help maintain skin’s youthfulness.

 Should I buy Lavera Purifying Scrub?

-Lavera Purifying Scrub is less expensive than many natural exfoliators on the market, yet is just as effective.
+Lavera Purifying Scrub is less expensive than many natural exfoliators on the market, yet is really effective.
 The scrub contains an impressive range of beneficial ingredients.

 I do slightly prefer Green People Fruit Scrub, mainly due to its fragrance and cream texture.

-If you’re looking for a value for money face scrub that does a fine job, then this could be it.
+If you’re looking for a value for money face scrub that does a great job, then this could be it.